Support for our students

 We’re supporting our students during the cost-of-living crisis through the following initiatives:

-In addition to our existing £2.1m Keele Support Fund and Bursary Budget (which provides funding to students in targeted groups within our Access & Participation Plan) we also have a Hardship Fund of £184,000 for 2022-23.
-This fund currently provides a 60% grant towards costs for eligible students who are in urgent need of financial support, but we are now increasing this percentage contribution of assessed funding need to 100% and increasing our maximum allocation to £2,500.
-If you have already applied for our hardship fund this academic year, your application will be reassessed in line with this new provision, and you do not need to take any action or reapply.
+In addition to our existing £2.1m Keele Access & Success Fund and Bursary Budget (which provides funding to students in targeted groups within our Access & Participation Plan) we also have a Hardship Fund of £184,000 for 2023-24.
+This fund normally provides a 60% grant towards costs for eligible students who are in urgent need of financial support, but we have increased this percentage contribution of assessed funding need to 100% and increased our maximum allocation to £2,500.

 We also provide supermarket vouchers for students who are in urgent financial need, and we have increased the number of vouchers that are available.
 Further information regarding how to access this scheme can be found here.

-In addition to the above, our students have access to internal and external advice and support, including via the Student Assistance Programme, drop-in advice services (“Money Mondays” and evening drop-in sessions) with specialist staff, and a new referral systems in place with Step Change for students facing problems with debt.
+In addition to the above, our students have access to internal and external advice and support, including via the Student Assistance Programme, drop-in and online advice services with specialist staff, and a new referral system in place with Step Change for students facing problems with debt.
 To access these services, please click here.

 We understand that juggling work and study can be difficult, especially when you need to work more hours to increase your earnings through the current cost-of-living crisis.